huuquockiet/GlassFox/README.md

 ![light](images/light.png)

 > [!WARNING]
-> This theme is very dependant on your wallpaper
+> This theme is very dependant on your wallpaper.
-> Your wallpaper will decide the contrast of the theme
+> Your wallpaper will decide the contrast of the theme.
 > I can reduce the transparency level, but I don't want to.
 I found it lost the glassy feel.
 > If you really like your wallpaper, I will have a low transaparency option in the post-config.

 ## 🔧 How to setup